What kind of Rodent do I have?

 Mole mound (or molehill):

 Moles make a volcano- or cone-shaped mound.The soil of the mole mound is finer than that of a gopher mound.
 Moles rarely come out of their tunnels – they poke a hole in the ground and then push the dirt straight up.
 This is what creates the cone-shaped mound.

 Moles eat just above the grass root level creating a trap door effect.
 As bugs and worms move through the loose soil, they fall into the tunnel system.
 The mole simply circles around the tunnel system and picks up food.
 Moles like yards that are well aerated because they will tend to have more insects.

-Front mole feet are designed to move dirt an average mole can dig up to 60’ per day.
+Front feet of moles are designed to move dirt.
+An average mole can dig up to 60’ per day.

 Gophers make a horseshoe or heart-shaped mound of scattered dirt.
 The soil will be in bigger chunks than that of a mole mound.

 Gophers tend to create tunnels in a straight line between a tunnel and good feeding locations, such as a garden or fresh trees or plants.
 Gophers push dirt out of their tunnel at a 45-degree angle and then turn around and kick it out with their back legs.
 Tunnels are usually deeper in sandy soils than in clay soils.
 Gophers seal the openings to the burrow system with earthen plugs.
 One gopher may create several mounds in a day or as many as 300 mounds per year.
 Mounds are crescent-shaped and appear at the end of short lateral tunnels.

 |Eyes:||Do not see well, but better than moles.
 Gophers will come out of the ground in search for food and move dirt.
 Their eyes are used to light.|

 |Teeth:||Very large, can apply up to 18,000lb per sq. inch.
 Teeth grow very fast and their lips close behind the teeth.|

 |Fur:||Usually brown in color with a white patch on the chest.|